surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 Contains an object that represents the current host application for PowerShell.
-You can use this variable to represent the current host in commands or to display or change the properties of the host, such as `$Host.version` or `$Host.CurrentCulture`, or `$Host.UI.RawUI.BackGroundColor = "Red"`.
+You can use this variable to represent the current host in commands or to display or change the properties of the host, such as `$Host.Version` or `$Host.CurrentCulture`, or `$Host.UI.RawUI.BackGroundColor = "Red"`.

 ### $input